rachknig/knight-family-recipes/pages/about.md

 {% include feature/jumbotron.html objectid="https://raw.githubusercontent.com/rachknig/knight-family-recipes/main/assets/img/siteheader.JPG" %}

-{% include feature/nav-menu.html sections="About the Collection;Sources for Recipes;Recipe Creators;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection;Sources for Recipes;About the About Page" %}

 ## About the Collection